Keyless Ignition Mass Tort Lawsuits

-Automakers promoted keyless ignition systems to consumers as a convenience that prevents locking a vehicle’s keys in the car and eliminates the need to insert and rotate the key it to start a vehicle.
+Automakers promoted keyless ignition systems to consumers as a convenience that prevents locking a vehicle’s keys in the car and eliminates the need to insert and rotate the key to start a vehicle.
 However, keyless ignition vehicles from many manufacturers have contributed to severe injuries and deaths caused by carbon monoxide exposure and rollaway vehicle accidents.

 Schedule a Free Lawsuit Evaluation: If you or a loved one has suffered injury or you have lost a family member caused by your keyless ignition system, we invite you to contact our defective vehicle attorney at Stern Law, PLLC today.
 You might be entitled to compensation, and our lawyers can help you file your lawsuit.

 Overview Car Keyless Key Fobs and Keyless Ignition Systems